Frequently Asked Questions about Duo 2FA

 Can I see how it works before I enroll my smartphone?
 You bet!

-What is a hardware token?
+What is a Security Key?
 Usually it's a small USB device you plug into your computer.
 The ones we typically see are a similar size to a USB drive, but flat.
 There are also micro versions that barely stick out of a USB port.
 The most common tokens found at SCU are USB tokens that look like this.
 When prompted by Duo to authenticate, you plug it in and tap on the round key area.

 Some Macintosh users with USB-C/Thunderbolt 3 ports on their laptops may use tokens that look like this: